How secure is Xaman?

 If you had a job that paid you 390 trillion euros per hour, you would have to work 24 hours per day, 7 days per week, 365 days per year for about 99 quadrillion years to earn 340 undecillion euros.

-It is unimaginably difficult for someone to guess your account number out of 340 undecillion possible accounts. you would need to make 390 trillion guess per hour for 99 quadrillion years to guess them all.
+It is unimaginably difficult for someone to guess your account number out of 340 undecillion possible accounts.
+You would need to make 390 trillion guess per hour for 99 quadrillion years to guess them all.

 Entire books have been dedicated to this topic but if you are interested in learning a bit more about it, you can check out this link on entropy.
 It is not exactly "easy reading" but it will get you going in the right direction.